okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ### Apollo Server vs GraphQL Server

 We are using GraphQL tech on both the frontend and the backend.
+There is an Apollo server you can make use of, but instead we will used `express-graphql`.